Mod Podge Rocks

 Skills Required: Intermediate.
 You'll need to be able to use a saw and a drill (and own the equipment, or know someone who does).
 The cuts that you'll make are basic.
 The rest is just painting.

-Looking for one of those advent calendar ideas that is truly unique?
-Make this wood snowman and use it again year after year!Are you looking for unique advent calendar ideas?
-I've got a fun one for you today!
+Are you looking for unique advent calendar ideas?
+I’ve got a fun one for you today!
 One that you can use year after year: a snowman advent calendar.
 One of my favorite things to do when I was little was countdown to Christmas!

 My parents bought my brothers and I those $1 advent calendars with the chocolate inside and we’d open them each day.
 While those were fun, we’d have to throw them away when we were done.

 What about a DIY advent calendar you don’t have to throw away made from a clock face?
 Isn’t this snowman cute??
 He’s so happy and excited to countdown to Christmas.
+Plus he makes the perfect holiday wall decor!

-Before we dive into making your snowman advent calendar, I wanted to go over the steps that you're going to go through to make this project.
-There are a few steps, but each step is relatively easy:
+Before we dive into making your snowman advent calendar, I wanted to go over the steps that you’re going to go through to make this project.
+There are a few steps, but each is relatively easy:

 1. Cut the wood to make the hat and nose